umutuzulmez/microgrid-island-mode-optimization/README_EN.md

 ## 3. Scenarios

-### **Scenario 1 – Deterministic Baseline**
+### **Scenario 1 – Deterministic case**

-A reference scenario using fixed generation and load profiles.
+PV and WT generation limits are defined using fixed capacity profiles.

-### **Scenario 2 – Real Meteorological Data**
+### **Scenario 2 – Real meteorological data**

-Uses actual solar and wind datasets to reflect realistic renewable variability.

-Both scenarios maintain identical model structure and constraints, enabling direct comparison.
+PV and WT capacity limits are derived from real solar irradiance and wind speed measurements.

+Both scenarios share the same structure, decision variables, constraints, and objective function.
+Although the data sources differ, the scenarios remain directly comparable in terms of operational behavior and constraint effects.

 ---

-## 4. MILP Optimization Model
+## 4. Optimization Model

-The optimization problem minimizes the total operating cost of the microgrid subject to operational and physical constraints.

 ### **Objective Function**

-Minimize:
+The objective is to minimize total operating cost, which includes:

+* PV generation cost
+* WT generation cost
+* BESS charging and discharging cost
 * Diesel generator fuel cost

-* Start/stop cost
-* Unserved flexible load penalties (if applicable)
+Since all load groups are fully served by definition, the model does not include load-shedding penalties.

-### **Key Constraints**
+### **Main Constraints**

-* **Energy balance:** supply = demand for each hour
-* **Renewable limits:** PV/WT generation upper bounds
-* **DG operation:** binary on/off status, output bounds, startup constraints
+* Hourly energy balance
+* PV and WT capacity limits
+* DG maximum and minimum power constraints
+* Binary DG operating status
-* **BESS model:** charge/discharge power limits, charge efficiency, discharge efficiency
+* BESS charge and discharge limits
-* **SOC boundaries:** 20% ≤ SOC ≤ 90%
+* SOC bounds (20% – 90%)
-* **Load priority:** critical and semi-critical loads must be fully satisfied
+* Full service of critical, semi-critical, and flexible loads

 ---

-## 5. Results
+## 5. Outputs

-The main outputs for each scenario are provided as:
+The CSV files generated for each scenario contain the following hourly variables:

 * **scenario1_results.csv**
 * **scenario2_results.csv**